Threats to public radio and TV are escalating.

 On May 1st, the White House issued an Executive Order instructing the Corporation for Public Broadcasting (CPB) to “cease federal funding for NPR and PBS.”
-On May 2nd, the White House’s Fiscal Year 2026 budget request was sent to Congress, which proposes completely defunding CPB.
+As of May 16th, Congress is debating the White House’s proposed budget, which would defund CPB.

 There is also a pending rescission package that would claw back funding for CPB that has already been appropriated.

-c895 is not an NPR station and we don’t play NPR programming, but public stations nationwide are being targeted and we must work together to ensure our continued autonomy and financial stability.
+c895 is not an NPR station, and we don’t play NPR programming, but public radio and TV stations nationwide are being targeted.
+We must all work together to ensure continued autonomy and financial stability for public broadcasting in the United States.

 What could happen if c89.5 lost CPB funding?

-- Increased costs to license music for broadcast and internet streaming
+- Increased cost for music royalties for our broadcast and digital streams

-- Increased dependence on individual donations to maintain core services
+- Increased dependence on listener donations for basic operations.

 What is c89.5 doing to prepare for this possibility?